 Lifts Pass Fail Remarks 1 Visual inspection of the lift car operating panel.
 2 Check that all the indicators are working correctly.
 3 Ensure the alarm/communication system functions correctly.
 4 Check that the lift doors open when the 'door open' button is depressed.
 5 Check that all position indicators on the landing are working correctly 6 Check all lighting is in working order.
 7 Check any mechanical/electronic door protection device (safety edge) so that: (a) When the safety edge is operated the door re-opens. (b) After operation and removal of any obstruction the door closes.
 8 Check that the floor in the immediate vicinity of the landing door is in a clean and safe condition.
 9 Check the landing doors/gates and architraves ensuring there is nothing which can snag a passenger's clothing.
-10 11 Undertake a full ascent and descent to assess for any unusual noise.
+10 Clean door bottom tracks.
+11 Undertake a full ascent and descent to assess for any unusual noise.

-Action Requ uired:
+Action Required:

-Details Rem edial Action Taken:
+Details Details Remedial Action Taken:

+Dotano Tromodial Action 14

+,

 Date: Name : Signature: